17 Delightful Things to Do in Bonn, Germany

 A gummy store?
 Indeed!

-Bonn is where gummy bears were invented back in the 1920s.
+A visit to Bonn wouldnโt be complete without a trip to the gummy bear store.
+Bonn is where these delicious bears were invented back in the 1920s.

-Hans Riegel created the jelly-like candies.
-And the candy company’s name – Haribo – comes from the first two letters of both his first and last name and his home city, so HA(ns) RI(egel) BO(nn).
+Hans Riegel created the jelly-like candies, forming the company Haribo.
+In fact, the name comes from the first two letters of both his first and last name plus his home city โ HA(ns) RI(egel) BO(nn).

 So indulge your sweet tooth (or the kid in you) and pick up some colorful gummies to take home.